CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ### Exercise 3: Exploring the Inventory capability

-Asset inventory dashboard allows you to get a single pane of glass view to all your resources covered by Azure Security Center.
+Asset inventory dashboard allows you to get a single pane of glass view to all your resources covered by Microsoft Defender for Cloud.
 It also provides per-resource visibility to all Security Center’s information and additional resource details including security posture and protection status.
 Since this dashboard is based on Azure Resource Graph (ARG), you can run queries across subscriptions at a large scale, quickly and easily.

 1. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click to open it.
 From the left navigation pane, under the **General** section, select the **Inventory** button.